Medical Management

 Simvastatin 40 mg

-Recommended doses (mg/d) of statins in adults with CKD
+Recommended starting doses (mg/d) of statins in adults with CKD

 • Active liver disease, high alcohol consumption or pregnancy.